Polar Plunge fundraiser at Milwaukee lakefront

 SIGN UP TODAY: Get daily headlines, breaking news emails from FOX6 News

-Registration starts at 8:30 a.m., and the plunging will begin immediately following the closing ceremony at 11 a.m.
+Registration starts at 8:30 a.m.
+The plunging will begin immediately following the closing ceremony at 11 a.m.